RhoInc/open-source-handbook/workflow/opensourcecommittee/README.md

 6. Owner has confirmed that there is no confidential information in the repo

-7. Code review been completed.
+7. Code review has been completed.

 ### Phase 4 – Maintenance